MicrosoftDocs/azure-dev-docs/articles/go/overview.md

 ## Key details

-- The Azure libraries are how you communicate with Azure services from Go code that you run either locally or in the cloud.
+- The Azure SDK libraries are how you communicate with Azure services from Go code.
+- You can run your Go code either locally or in the cloud.
+- The Azure SDK libraries support the two most recent major Go releases.
+- For a list of all Go releases and to see how to update to a , see [Go Release History](https://golang.org/doc/devel/release.html).
+-